Salt Lake West Side Stories: Post Thirty-Three

 Merging old and new forms of transportation, the west side is perhaps Salt Lake City’s most transportation rich neighborhood.
 Both Interstate 15 and 80 are connected directly (remember the original railroad “gateways” which were followed by the freeways?), making it easy to come and go by automobile.
 The neighborhood also includes Frontrunner and Trax, the Union Pacific trains, the Greyhound and various UTA bus routes.
 People often cruise through the neighborhood on bikes (with miles of bike lanes), skateboards, scooters, and by foot.
 What was once replete with industrial obstacles: unpaved roads, rails, trains and locomotives, wagons and trucks and open canals, during the nineteenth and twentieth centuries, is now the quickest place to come and go, live, work, and be entertained in the city.

 The west side remains an entertainment destination.
-Bars and taverns for many different nationalities or interests, once provided drink for visitors and dwellers alike.
-Night clubs, restaurants, and safe entertainment venues now intersect much of neighborhood.
+Bars and taverns for many different nationalities or interests, once provided drinks for visitors and dwellers alike.
+Night clubs, restaurants, and safe entertainment venues now intersect much of the neighborhood.
 The west side has had for most of its history a dark side; which in some respects continues today.
-Substance abuse and illegal substances continues, openly among both the homeless and suburban buyers looking for service in the neighborhood.
+Substance abuse and illegal substances continues openly among both the homeless and suburban buyers looking for service in the neighborhood.
 In all, the west side has undergone dozens of identities and adaptations over time.

 A major challenge over the last half century has been the growth of the homeless population, who have found the historic Pioneer Park and its neighborhood one of the few places where they can find a modicum of acceptance.
 The homeless community’s deep connection to the neighborhood is by no means a recent development.
 The predecessors of today’s homeless and transient services were the religious, civic, and community groups who established church missions, after-school classes, recreation activities, daycare, and social services for new and poor immigrants for nearly 150 years.